 “Yes.”
 She said, without hesitation.

 He jumped up, new and frantic energy consuming him.
-He could feel the souls of his trainers flopping and the wind hit his knees through the tears in his pinstriped trousers- and these were his favorites too.
+He could feel the soles of his trainers flopping and the wind hit his knees through the tears in his pinstriped trousers- and these were his favorites too.
 “Well then!
 No time to lose!
 I’m The Doctor!
 Do everything I tell you, don’t ask stupid questions, and no wandering off.”
 He said, ticking off what to him appeared to be the most pertinent rules on his long list of rules.
 “And help me get Rose up.”
 He added, turning around and lifting her arm around his shoulders, smiling grandly when the little girl grabbed her waist without question.

 They stumbled into the nearby house that he hadn’t noticed before, The Doctor periodically tripping over his too-big feet in his too-small trainers.
 He set Rose gently on the couch as soon as he was led to it, and followed the little girl into the adjacent kitchen.
 She handed him the apple that he’d honestly forgotten about by that point- funny now how the thoughts were quicker than normal this time.